What Is a Project Management Plan? (+ Free Templates)

 Once all the planning is finished, the easiest way to bring everyone on the same page and kick off the project is to input the data into a project management app and watch the cogs start to turn.

-Project management software helps teams coordinate work, keep track of their deadlines, and organize milestones.
+Project management software helps teams coordinate work, keep track of their deadlines, and organize project milestones.
 Project management tools such as Plaky are a great way to visually present and manage everything, from your teams, and their tasks, to the progress of each individual and that of the project as a whole.

 Example of Kanban in Plaky